 The Risk Tax

-The Swedish Government, together with the Centre Party (C) and the Liberals (L), has submitted a proposal for a new risk tax to paid by banks and other credit institutions.
+The Swedish Government has submitted a proposal for a new risk tax to paid by banks and other credit institutions.
 The Government proposal was updated on 24 May.
 Since Kommuninvest would be targeted by the tax, costs of close to SEK 330 million per year would be imposed on municipalities and regions.
-The tax would also make it more difficult for many municipalities and regions to do the borrowing needed for necessary welfare investments.
+The tax would make it more difficult for many municipalities and regions to do the borrowing needed for necessary welfare investments.
 Kommuninvest’s position is clear: In order to avoid these very negative effects, Kommuninvest should be exempt from taxation.
-The introduction of the risk tax must not be allowed to be a hard blow to the municipal sector.

 When presenting the Budget Bill for 2021, the Government, with C and L, launched a proposal for a new risk tax to be paid by banks and other credit institutions.
-A short memorandum on the proposal has been distributed for consultation.
-Kommuninvest has, together with the Swedish Association of Local Authorities and Regions, delivered a common response (in Swedish).
+Kommuninvest, together with the Swedish Association of Local Authorities and Regions, delivered a common response (in Swedish).
 The Government proposal was updated on 24 May and was then sent on a quick consultation with a deadline of 18 June.
 On that date, another common response (in Swedish) was submitted from the two organizations.

 The risk tax will apply to credit institutions with liabilities linked to Swedish operations of more than SEK 150 billion.
 In 2022, 0,05 percent of these liabilities, after certain adjustments, will be paid in risk tax to the state.
 From 2023, the tax rate will be raised to 0,06 percent.
 In total, the tax is expected to generate revenues of around SEK 6 billion per year.